Approved 2015; amended 2017; amended in 2021.

 - The committee shall submit a slate of qualified candidates no later than two weeks prior to the annual conference

-Charge: To select the recipient of the annual professional development travel award.
-The award is a cash sum to be used to defray expenses associated with professional development activities at the annual ARLIS/NA conference.
+Charge: To select the recipient of the annual professional development award.
+The award is a cash sum to be used to defray expenses associated with professional development activities at an annual ARLIS/NA conference, ARLIS regional meeting, or other ARLIS-sponsored professional development activity.

 - The committee shall be comprised of the two most recent winners of the award, with the most recent winner becoming the junior member of the committee at the annual chapter meeting.